Antonio “Dub” Hollier

-I picked this one because, for some reason, I find it fitting for my dad.
+This Bible verse is fitting for my dad.
 My dad didn’t teach me a whole lot about how to survive in this modern world I find myself living in.
 He was a simple man with simple needs and wants.
-He did, however, teach me how to love people.
+However, he did teach me how to love people.
 He loved to talk and would talk to anybody he ran into.
 Guess who inherited that?

 My dad passed away on November 14, 1972 of heart failure.
-He was 82 at the time.
-He was born in Opelousas, Louisiana in 1890.
-He spoke French and he had a seventh grade education.
-He was a carpenter by trade and some of the houses that he built are still standing today in Southwest Louisiana.
-He was much older than my mom, and was 52 when I was born.
+Antonio was 82 at the time I was born in Opelousas, Louisiana in 1890.
+He spoke French and had only a seventh grade education.
+He was a carpenter by trade, but some of the houses that he built are still standing today in Southwest Louisiana as a testament to his skill.
+My dad was much older than my mom, and was 52 when I was born.
 I wanted to pay homage to him this Father’s Day by telling some stories about him.
-I credit my love of storytelling to him.
+I think I got blue eyes from his side of the family, but most importantly, I credit my love of storytelling to him.